CurtainLorimer/lex-wu-website/src/content/work/curtain-lorimer/heres-a-minute.md

 ## Hosting + Writing

 Obviously, any podcast wouldn't be a podcast without a host (or two) to walk people through an audio presentation.
 That would be me!
-Jayden and I come up with the prompts, and hopefully you'll listen.
+Jayden and I come up with the prompts, and hopefully you'll listen too!

 ## Web Development

-As a freelance web developer, I used [Astro](https://astro.build) and [Tailwind CSS](https://tailwindcss.com) to get these websites up and running for the holiday season (also known as: getting websites done within three days of starting.)
+As a freelance web developer, I used [Astro](https://astro.build) and [Tailwind CSS](https://tailwindcss.com) to get these websites up and running for the holiday season (also known as: getting websites done within three days of notice.)

 ## Music

 Since the last time I had to compose music for a podcast, I've bettered myself as a musician.
 Take a look at the album of music I've composed specifically as backdrop music for this podcast - it's a lot!

+## Branding

+Simple and elegant.
+That's what I usually go with.